 French 11 is a continuation of French studies designed to develop a higher level of competence in listening, speaking, reading, and writing abilities.
 A greater emphasis will be placed on composition skills.
-This course satisfies the university entrance language requirement.

 French 12 is a continuation and expansion of French 11.
 The complexity of the grammar and the volume of vocabulary will increase and a greater variety of reading materials will be introduced.
 Written and spoken projects will make up an important part of the course.
 Emphasis is placed on the ability to write French at a higher level of competency.